jupitercow/sewn-in-xml-sitemap/readme.txt

 == Screenshots ==

-1. The checkbox to remove posts in the backend.
+1. The XML Sitemap panel with checkbox to remove posts in the backend.
+1. The [Sewn In Simple SEO](https://wordpress.org/plugins/sewn-in-simple-seo/) panel with XML Sitemap & [Sewn In Simple Social Optimization](https://wordpress.org/plugins/sewn-in-simple-social/) installed.

 == Changelog ==